close print view

 COMMON POLICY TERMS:

 A deductible is a specified dollar amount of medical expenses which the covered person must pay before a health care policy or plan will pay.
 Usually the deductible is an annual amount.
-For example, if your deductible is $1,000, your plan won’t pay anything until you’ve met your $1,000 deductible for covered health care services that are subject to that deductible.
+For example, if your deductible is $5,000, your plan won’t pay anything until you’ve met your $5,000 deductible for covered health care services that are subject to that deductible.
+If you have a family plan, the deductible amount may be per person or a combined family total.

 A copayment or copay is a fixed dollar amount paid for a covered health care service, usually when services are received.